-3 High-Tech Tools to Help Overcome Senior Vision Issues
+3 High-Tech Tools to Help Overcome Senior Vision Problems

 Affecting an overwhelming number of Americans, vision loss is as unique and individualized as each person who experiences it – from merely needing to don reading glasses when browsing through the morning newspaper, to full blindness and a plethora of varying degrees in between.
 And senior vision problems are even more prevalent, with as many as one in every three older adults experiencing some form of eye disease that impacts vision, including glaucoma, cataracts, macular degeneration, and others.
 The good news is that technology continues to offer new and improved options all the time to help those with vision problems.
 Following are just three of the many vision enhancement tools that are now available: